google_counter

 Immunotherapy for the treatment of stage 4 ovarian cancer in Germany

 • Personalized dendritic cell vaccines.
 This method works by training the patient's immune system to recognize and attack cancer cells.
+Clinical trials have shown these vaccines can increase progression-free survival by 40-70% and improve overall 2-year survival rates by up to 75% compared to standard treatments.
 It is well-tolerated with minimal side effects and shows particularly promising results in disease control.
+Steinman's pioneering work on dendritic cells has been instrumental in developing these sophisticated immunotherapeutic strategies, highlighting the critical role of these unique immune cells in targeting and eliminating cancer cells.

 • Immune checkpoint inhibitors.
 These drugs block protein molecules that help tumors evade immune response.
 Currently used mainly in clinical investigations, they show positive results in up to 15% of cases.